JeanMusenga/ArchISMiner/README.md

 ## 📁 Repository Structure

-├── data/ # Dataset used in the study
+├── data                  # Dataset used in the study

-├── archispe/ # Source code of the ArchISPE framework
+├── image                 #

-├── baselines/ # Baseline models for comparison
+├── models                # Source code of the ArchISPE framework and Baseline models for comparison

-├── evaluation/ # Evaluation scripts and metrics
+├── results               # Output results from experiments

-├── results/ # Output results from experiments
+├── user_study            #

 └── README.md             # This file

 ## 🛠️ Dataset Description